 Many of our volunteers have experience guiding for guests with physical disabilities, vision impairment, hearing impairment, Autism spectrum disorders, people in hospice, and survivors of trauma.
 They also speak a variety of languages, including American Sign Language.

 In partnership with the Ruderman Family Foundation Mayyim Hayyim has developed resources including:

 - Open Waters: Mikveh for Everybody, a brief documentary film on making mikveh – and indeed any Jewish space – accessible, thus normalizing full inclusion and inspiring schools, synagogues, community centers and other organizations to do the same

 - An accompanying discussion guide for use in schools, youth groups, camps, and synagogues to raise awareness about inclusion in the Jewish community – in all settings

 - A picture guide of our Seven Kavanot for Mikveh Preparation, an alternative when the English language is a stumbling block

 Let us know how we can help welcome and support you.
-Contact our Mikveh and Education Director to learn more or to request any of these services.
+Contact our Program Manager, Immersions and Education to learn more or to request any of these services.